webdiscus/html-bundler-webpack-plugin/README.md

 If type is `Function` then following arguments are available in the function:

 - `@param {PathData} pathData` has the useful properties (see the [type PathData](https://webpack.js.org/configuration/output/#outputfilename)):
-  - `pathData.filename` the full path to source file
+  - `pathData.filename` the absolute path to source file
   - `pathData.chunk.name` the name of entry key
 - `@return {string}` The name or template string of output file.